-How Alice Macnair, a Community Care Law solicitor based in our Brighton office, successfully challenged Social Services to enable a safe discharge from hospital into a care home of the client’s choice, funded by the Council.
+How our Community Care Law Team successfully challenged Social Services to enable a safe discharge from hospital into a care home of the client’s choice, funded by the Council.

 In March, the hospital said that Victor was ‘fit for discharge’, despite the fact that the hospital social workers had failed to carry out a lawful needs assessment or put any care plan in place for his discharge.
 Victor told staff at the hospital that he wouldn’t be safe at home, and didn’t want to return.